Billy Idol: Early life

 William Michael Albert Broad was born in Stanmore on 30 November 1955, to Irish housewife Joan (née O'Sullivan) and English salesman William Alfred Broad.
-His mother was from Cork, while his father was from Birmingham and therefore qualifies for Irish citizenship through his mother, but it is unknown if he has ever applied for it.
+His mother was from Cork, his father was from Birmingham.
 His parents attended Church of England services regularly.
 In 1958, at the age of two, he moved with his parents to the U.S. and settled in Patchogue, New York; they also lived in Rockville Centre, New York.
 His younger sister, Jane, was born during this time.
 The family returned to England four years later and settled in Dorking.
 In 1971, when Idol was 15, the family moved to Bromley, where he attended Ravensbourne School for Boys.
 His family later moved to Goring-by-Sea, where he attended Worthing High School for Boys.
 In October 1975, he began attending the University of Sussex to pursue a Philosophy with Literature degree, but left after year one in 1976.
 He later joined the Bromley Contingent, a loosely organised gang of Sex Pistols fans who travelled to see the band wherever they played.